SharePoint Migration Projects

-What happens when you want to change an IT system or platform that you are using?
-Or maybe you need to upgrade an existing application that is now out of date.
-Perhaps your business is expanding and you need to expand your systems to cope with the change.
+Has your software reached end-of-life or is on its way out?
+Perhaps your business is growing and you need to expand your systems to cope with change?
 Maybe you are moving your data and systems offsite and into the Cloud?

 The reasons for a migration project are many.
 Highlighted below are some common scenarios why you might need a migration project to satisfy the task or problem at hand.

 Your software or apps are being phased out

 Application and Software Migration

 If you have to upgrade your gear, Dolphin Networks can help you through the process.
 We have fleshed out several instances of Workspace and SharePoint migrations below, that outline the steps of a migration process.

 There is a myriad of reasons why many companies have been driven to migrate to the cloud.
 Dolphin Networks has experience with these kinds of processes and our specialists work to make it seamless and most optimized.
 To achieve this, our steps are the following:

 A) Create a new environment

 A new environment will be set up on the cloud.
 Often times, the client will want a cleanup of their existing site.
 In these cases, we map it to a new sitemap that filters out duplicate and unneeded files or libraries, trimming the content.

 Once the new sitemap is created, we use migration utilities and software to transfer the data into the new site.